neil-ca-moore/neil-ca-moore.github.io/_posts/2015-10-04-moving-to-industry.markdown

 > You can have a good academic career.
 Just because you can have an academic career doesn't mean you have to do it.
 >-- Ian Gent

 That might sound like nothing but it really helped me.
-It appealed to my vanity by saying that I could have a *good* academic career.
+Ian was kind and reassuring to me by saying that I could have a *good* academic career.
 It also reminded me that I can do what I like and I don't need to pursue sunk costs by having an academic career just because I started on that path.
 I would say the same thing to anybody just now who isn't sure they want to be in academia.
 You can leave and there is no shame.
 You can have a good career in industry that may make your happier than you are now, and that is the thing that matters.
 Both industry and academia will survive without you, but you should try to be happy.

 Another thing that worried me for a while was the idea that I would be unable to return to academia if my new job didn't work out for me.
-I cannot really confirm or deny that.
+I cannot really confirm or deny that from personal experience.
 I suspect it's true that the longer you spend out of academia the harder it would be to return.
-However I will have to abstain from giving any advice on that, I just don't know.
+However I have been told by various people that suitably qualified people coming back from industry will be welcomed back.

 Do I feel able to do research again?
 Honestly I do.
 I think my improved engineering skills and focus would make me a better researcher.
 I think I have gained general skills in communication and decision making.
 Moreover the work I've been doing on file and data sync has been intellectually challenging and I have not been overwhelmed by it.
 I have read research papers on file sync and been able to relate them to my practical work, e.g. some of Benjamin Pierce's papers.
 When I did a little bit of work on building Venn diagrams using constraint programming I was able to read and understand the technical papers in the area.
 I don't feel like my time away from University has made me stupid.
 So I think that if you keep sharp and hone your skills you should be able to go back, but I don't know that would happen in practice.